flexcompute-readthedocs/flow360-helpcenter/docs/04.case/02.parameters/bc.md

 ## NoSlipWall

 No-slip wall condition for a viscous impermeable boundary.
-Optionally, a tangential velocity can be prescribed for a moving or rotating wall.
+Optionally, a tangential velocity can be representative of a moving or rotating wall.

 ### parameters:
 - *optional* `Velocity`: an expression for each of non-dimensional velocity components as a function of x, y and z.